arvimal/BootCamp/003-Operating-System-Concepts/01-Process-Management.md

     * Mapped files are dropped in the child process.

 ## 3. Terminating a process
-1. A process is terminated by calling the `exit()` system call.
+1. A process calls the `exit()` system call when it is ready to terminate.
-2. When a process exits, the kernel cleans up all the resources it had used, this includes:
+2. When the process exits, the kernel receives the `exit()` routine, and the kernel cleans up all the resources it had used, this includes:
     * Allocated memory
     * Open files
     * System V semaphores